 The Mozaffarian Lab seeks an outstanding postdoctoral fellow to work on original research projects supported by a supplement to our National Institute of Health (NIH/NHLBI) R01 Award that seeks to inform federal and state nutrition health policy through research on the effectiveness and costs of Food is Medicine Strategies to Improve Diet and Reduce Cardiometabolic Diseases (CMD), including obesity, heart attack, stroke, and diabetes, as part of the multi-year, multi-grant Food-PRICE project.
 The aims of the overall project are to:

-- assess administrative and legal feasibility of health system and state strategies to improve diet and reduce CMD; and
+- Assess administrative and legal feasibility of Food is Medicine and state strategies to improve diet and reduce CMD; and

 Candidates from diverse backgrounds who represent the diversity of the research workforce are encouraged to apply.
 This grant aims to recruit and support researchers shown to be nationally underrepresented in health-related research, including, for example, candidates from underrepresented racial and ethnic groups; from socioeconomically disadvantaged backgrounds; or having disabilities.
 For more information on eligibility, please see https://grants.nih.gov/grants/guide/pa-files/PA-20-166.html (accessed January 6, 2022).
 Candidates should be excited about thriving in the Friedman School’s environment which prides itself on productive, positive interpersonal relationships; an equal dedication to pathbreaking research and public health impact through nutrition; and a commitment to and strategy for promoting diversity, equity and inclusion.